 Nothing to panic though.
-My simple advise is to first talk to your vendor as soon as possible.
+My simple advice is to first talk to your vendor as soon as possible.
 Find out if:

 - Is your software ready and enabled?

-- Do they have anyone that can help you prepare and update your Superbill?
-They may charge you consultation fees and that is normal because as a vendor of software, help with your Superbill is generally not covered as standard fee.
-Whoever you hire/engage, be prepared to spend time with them if you don’t have someone on your staff that is a billing/coding expert.
+- Do they have anyone who can help you prepare and update your Superbill?
+They may charge you consultation fees and that is normal because as a vendor of software, help with your Superbill is generally not covered as a standard fee.
+Whoever you hire/engage, be prepared to spend time with them if you don’t have someone on your staff who is a billing/coding expert.

-Second – if your vendor does not have a billing/coding expert for your specialty on staff, that’s ok.
-You can then look for help with one of many experts in your specialty.
+Second – if your vendor does not have a billing/coding expert for your specialty on staff, that’s okay.
+You can then look for help from one of many experts in your specialty.
 Talk to your Academy – they should be able to help locate consultants.

 Finally, make sure your Superbill is ready one month before the deadline.